Skip to content

 How does Aevo open interest compare across exchanges?

-Aevo open interest is broken down by exchange in the chart above, showing the total value of outstanding AEVO derivative contracts on each platform.
+The Aevo open-interest chart shows the total value of outstanding AEVO derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the AEVO long/short ratio indicate?